 NORTH AMERICAN INDIAN DAYS

 Take in the unique shape of one of Montana’s most majestic mountains, also believed by the Blackfeet to hold special powers.
-This natural landmark bordering Glacier National Park and the Blackfeet Reservation provided a cultural center for many tribes, and today makes for a scenic day trek for experienced hikers.
-The views from the summit are nothing short of spectacular.
-Visitors traveling along Chief Mountain Highway will be able to see the peak from afar.
+This natural landmark bordering Glacier National Park and the Blackfeet Reservation once provided a cultural center for many tribes.
+Visitors traveling along Chief Mountain Highway can view the peak from the road, as there is no public access to Chief Mountain from the Blackfeet Indian Reservation.

-Anglers, hunters and outdoor enthusiasts find solitude and serenity on the Blackfeet Indian Reservation, but make sure you are up to speed on rules and regulations for recreating on tribal lands before you head out for some much needed R&R.
+Enjoy the great outdoors on the Blackfeet Indian Reservation, where anglers, hunters and outdoor enthusiasts recreate.
+Just make sure you are up to speed on rules and regulations for recreating on tribal lands, and have a tribal recreation permit, before you head out for some R&R. Find a list of Blackfeet Tribal Campgrounds here.

 FAUGHT’S BLACKFEET TRADING POST